Ever noticed how mosquitoes seem to desperately feed on many people while neglecting others?

 - Haven’t showered in a day or more (old sweat stands out more to mosquitoes, especially to the species carrying malaria)

-Additionally, researchers have found that people who seem to repel mosquitoes might be discharging a chemical that acts as a natural repellent.
+Additionally, researchers have noticed that people who appear to repel nasty flying bugs might be discharging a substance that acts as a natural repellent.
 Unfortunately, reproducing this chemical in the lab had been unsuccessful so far.

 WHAT TO DO IF YOU’RE A MOSQUITO MAGNET

-According to the World Health Organisation, more than a million people are killed by mosquitoes bite annually.
-If you’re one of the unfortunates who seem to get more mosquito bites, experts say there are a few things you can do to lower your chances:
+According to the Community Health Organisation, more than a million people are killed by mosquitoes bite yearly.
+If you’re one of many unfortunates who also seem to get more mosquito insect bite, experts state there are a few things you can do to lower the chances:

 - Take shower after doing exercise to cut down the presence of sweat and CO2